fchechel/4.08-Ethics/README.md

 | Lesson | Interactive jupyter notebook with structured lesson content | [Link](./explainable-models.ipynb)|
 | Data | Titanic dataset | [Link](./datasets/titanic.csv)|
 | Relevant Video | The Era of Blind Faith in Big Data Must End  | [Link](https://www.ted.com/talks/cathy_o_neil_the_era_of_blind_faith_in_big_data_must_end) |

-> Dataset description: The usual Titanic data; chosen because everybody knows what the answer should look like
->
-> Note that this topic is unusual.
-You will find it easy to generate class discussions -- they will probably happen
-> spontaneously! -- but there is very little hands-on coding.
->
-> It is also possible that some students may have emotionally traumatising stories to tell of their experiences.
-> If this happens, remind your class of their responsibilities to make the world a better place; and support
-> your students in whatever way possible.

 ---